ESTAMINETS OF LILLE

 Looking for the soul of Lille?
 Forget your guidebook and follow the scent of melted cheese, sizzling sausage, and frothy local beer—it’ll lead you straight to one of the city’s most cherished traditions: the estaminet.
 These cosy, rustic restaurants are where Flemish flavours meet French flair, and they’re the place to tuck into hearty dishes, warm up after a windy day, and fall just a little bit in love with northern France.

-So, whether you’re a foodie, a history buff, or just hungry and cold (we’ve all been there), here’s your ultimate guide to the estaminets of Lille—where to go, what to eat, and why you’ll leave feeling like family.
+So, whether you’re a foodie, a history buff, or just hungry and cold (we’ve all been there), here’s your ultimate guide to the estaminets of Lille, where to go, what to eat, and why you’ll leave feeling like family.

 What Exactly Is an Estaminet?

 First things first—let’s decode the word.
 “Estaminet” (pronounced es-ta-mee-neh) is a charmingly old-school term that once referred to Flemish cafés and taverns.
 Back in the day, these were simple, no-fuss places for farmers and townsfolk to meet, drink, and play cards.
 Fast forward a few centuries, and the estaminet has evolved into something a bit more refined—but no less authentic.
+In Lille today, estaminets are part restaurant, part time machine.
+Think wooden beams, mismatched chairs, vintage clocks, lace curtains, and copper pots on the walls.
+It’s like dining in your grandma’s kitchen—if your grandma cooked with Maroilles cheese and brewed her own beer.

 Estaminet Ch’tite Brigitte